Reading time: 11 min.

 Hair transplant progress: 0-8 months

-6. 5 months post-transplant: hair is clearly thicker across the transplanted areas, with some growth still to come through.
+• 5 months post-transplant: hair is clearly thicker across the transplanted areas, with some growth still to come through.
+Learn how long hair grows in six months.

 Grafts immediately after transplant

-It’s essential to take care of your new grafts at this time to give them the best chance of taking root.
+It’s essential to take care of your new grafts from day 1 to give them the best chance of taking root.
 That means taking any medications as prescribed and avoiding vigorous exercise.
 Find out when you can work out after a hair transplant.

 Post-transplant shedding